Do you like after-dinner cocktails that taste more like dessert? Then you’ll go nuts for these Kahlua drinks!

-The name Kahlua means, “House of the Acolhua people,” and it’s been a staple in so many households ever since.
+Kahlua means “House of the Acolhua people,” and it’s been a staple in many households for almost 100 years.

-Some people even enjoy serving it straight over a glass of ice as a nice after-dinner sipping drink.
+Some people enjoy serving it straight over a glass of ice as a nice after-dinner sipper.
 Of course, where it really shines is in classic cocktails.

-I had to start this list off with the very best.
+I had to start this list off with the very best Kahlua drink around.

-Is there anything better on a hot evening than cooling off with a drink that’s perfect for getting tipsy but tastes like a milkshake?
+Is there anything better than a boozy drink that tastes like a milkshake?